-The origin of the name comes from the Arabic and is derived from "guhlu" (powdered galena for tinting eyelids and eyelashes).
-The Arabs called this "kuhul" and it had the meaning of "the most beautiful and finest".
-The term was then also used for liquids that were considered to be the essence or "spirit" of a substance.
-The Arabs are also credited with the invention of the distillation of alcohol (for medicinal purposes).
-From this is derived "Al-kuhul-vini", the finest of wine (spirit of wine).
-The natural scientist and physician Theophrastus Bombastus Paracelsus (1493-1541) was the first to use the term "spiritus vini" (spirit of wine) for the result of a distillation and finally the terms spirit of wine and alcohol got identical meanings.
+The origin of the name comes from Arabic and is derived from "guhlu" (powdered galena used to colour eyelids and eyelashes).
+The Arabs called this "kuhul" and it had the meaning of "most beautiful and finest".
+The term was then also used for liquids that were considered the essence or "spirit" of a substance.
+The Arabs are also credited with inventing the distillation of alcohol (for medicinal purposes).
+From this is derived "Al-kuhul-vini", the finest of wine (wine spirit).
+The naturalist Theophrastus B. Paracelsus (1493-1541) was the first to use the term "spiritus vini" (wine spirit) for the result of a distillation and eventually the terms wine spirit and alcohol acquired identical meanings.
 Alcool" was first mentioned in writing in Germany in 1597.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller